 Children with Down syndrome may have other health complications besides the usual childhood illnesses.
 No individual with Down syndrome will have all the health complications.
 However, every child needs supportive, preventative medical care.
 Early and proper health care can help people with Down syndrome better manage their condition.

 Babies with Down syndrome can be breast-fed, and breast-feeding mothers may find it helpful to talk with their doctor or nurse to prepare for the process.
-Babies and children with Down syndrome also have an increased risk of developing hypothyroidism (low thyroid hormone), leukemia, and seizure disorders.
+Babies and children with Down syndrome also have an increased risk of developing hypothyroidism (low thyroid hormone), diabetes, leukemia, and seizure disorders.
 However, early detection and treatment can help manage these conditions.

 Learning and development